 It is a very easy journey by train from London to La Rochelle on the Atlantic coast of France.
-The journey starts with a high-speed run on Eurostar from London to Paris.
+The journey starts with a run on Eurostar from London to Paris.
 In the French capital, it’s necessary to change stations, connecting in Paris Montparnasse onto a TGV direct to La Rochelle.
 The leg from Paris to La Rochelle is now a real high-speed dash, thanks to the opening of a new fast route in July 2017.
 The overall journey time from London to La Rochelle, allowing adequate time for the cross-Paris change of stations, is now under seven hours.

 At times when there is no convenient TGV direct from Paris to La Rochelle, additional connections are possible with an extra change of trains at Poitiers.

 Bookings for the journey from London to La Rochelle normally open three months prior to the date of travel.
 However, at certain times of the year, Loco2 may be able to sell tickets for this route as long as four months in advance.
 Book early for the best fares.

 Board a Eurostar service from London to Paris.
 There are upwards of 15 trains to Paris from London each day with departures at least hourly from the beautifully restored station at St Pancras in London.
 The fastest trains speed to Paris in just 2 hrs 16 mins, with slower services taking up to 20 mins longer to reach the Gare du Nord in Paris.
 The first part of the journey from London sweeps through Thameside landscapes and rural Kent to reach the Channel Tunnel.
 Little more than an hour after leaving London you'll already be in northern France, tracking south through Flanders fields towards Paris.

 Remember to factor in at least half an hour for Eurostar's airline-style baggage check prior to boarding your train.
 There is a luggage and body scan and you'll be asked to show your passport.
 There are no restrictions on taking liquids on board Eurostar trains.